ApacheChief/ApacheChief.github.io/_posts/2026-02-01-applied-data-science-project.md

   <img src="/assets/images/Fig4_1 - Mapping of Topic ID to Semantic Themes.png" width="650">
 </div>

 BERTopic naturally produced 10 micro‑topics because it clusters text at a more granular, sentence‑level resolution.
 However, for consistency and comparability with LDA — which produced 5 broader, keyword‑based topics — we collapsed BERTopic’s 10 micro‑topics into the same 5 macro‑themes.
 This ensures both models operate at the same conceptual level, making triangulation and interpretation clearer.
-The 10 BERTopic topics are shown for transparency and auditability, but the final analysis uses the collapsed 5‑theme structure
+The 10 BERTopic topics are shown for transparency and auditability, but the final analysis uses the collapsed 5‑theme structure.

 ## 4.2 Brand‑Wise Distribution
 The brand‑wise topic distribution reveals how frequently each theme appears across Nike, Adidas, Puma, and Gymshark (Fig 4.2).